hyperledger/indy-hipe/text/rel-mgmt-protocol/README.md

 ### Background Concepts

+##### Setting Expectations

+It is possible to have perfect synchronization of relationship state, both within and across domains.
+However, doing so requires a central source of truth.
+That is how traditional databases and source code control tools like Subversion/CVS/Perforce work--everybody who wants to make a state change submits the change to the central authority, and the central authority applies the change and requires all clients to cope with it before they submit more changes.
+But it is not reasonable to require everybody who has a self-sovereign identity to centralize their own management of that identity in a cloud.
+There are excellent cybersecurity reasons why centralization is dangerous, and there are privacy and robustness and scale and cost reasons to avoid it as well.

+This protocol takes a different path.
+It is inherently decentralized.
+This means its behavior and outcomes are much more like git.
+All participants in a relationship--all the agents owned by Alice and Bob--effectively have their own state "repo", and each change is commited locally and then "pushed" to a broader audience.
+As with git, it is possible to detect and silently, automatically, and confidently merge divergent states.
+And as with git, it is also possible to end up with a merge conflict.
+The potential for merge conflicts is an unavoidable consequence of decentralization.

+We could attempt to manage relationship state with byzantine consensus, as some blockchains do.
+This route is fraught with problems, since the agents owned by Alice and Bob are not guaranteed to be highly or reliably connected, and they may not have the numbers required by certain algorithms.
+We could do proof-of-work-based consensus--but this would burden the protocol with time and computational load that we can ill afford.

+Besides, any consensus protocol or blockchain-like mechanism arbitrating between different views of state really represents a new centralization.
+If we are really serious about decentralization, we accept its drawbacks along with its advantages, and we find a way to be robust, efficient, easy to implement, and compatible with great UX.
+That is the goal, and this protocol achieves it, just as git solves problems for millions of developers every day.
+Merge conflicts should be quite rare, in practice (see the [Best Practices](#best-practices) section), and even when they do occur, they have straightforward resolutions.

 ##### Relationship versus Non-Relationship State

 The state that's managed by this protocol is only the state that embodies